github-af/SmartPGP/README.md

 - Execute `ant` with no parameter will produce the CAP file in `SmartPGPApplet.cap`.

-## Building the CAP file with Gradle

-- Set path to the JavaCard Development Kit:
-  `export JC_HOME="your/path/to/javacardkit"`

-- Execute `gradle convertJavacard`.
-It will produce the CAP file in `build/fr/anssi/smartpgp/javacard/smartpgp.cap`.

 ## Installing the CAP file

 The CAP file installation depends on your device, so you have to refer